The Wild Thornberrys

-The Wild Thornberrys is an American animated television series created by Arlene Klasky, Gábor Csupó, Steve Pepoon, David Silverman, and Stephen Sustarsic produced by Klasky Csupo for Nickelodeon.
+The Wild Thornberrys is an American animated television series created by Arlene Klasky, Gábor Csupó, Steve Pepoon, David Silverman, and Stephen Sustarsic for Nickelodeon.
+It was produced by Klasky Csupo and Nickelodeon Animation Studio.

 The series portrays the zany hijinks of a family of nomadic wildlife documentary filmmakers known as the Thornberrys, which consist of the nature documentary television host Nigel, his wife and camera operator Marianne, their 16-year-old daughter Debbie, their younger daughter Eliza, their adopted son Donnie, and a chimpanzee named Darwin.
-The series focuses in particular on Eliza, who has a magical ability to communicate with animals.
-The Thornberry family travels to every continent and wildlife environment in the ComVee, a recreational vehicle equipped with safety mechanisms to handle any terrain or body of water, to document their journeys in detail, with typical episodes involving Eliza befriending an animal and subsequently finding herself in peril.
+The series focuses particularly on Eliza, who has a magical ability to communicate with animals.
+The Thornberry family travels to every continent and wildlife environment in the ComVee, a recreational vehicle equipped with safety mechanisms to handle any terrain or body of water, to document their journeys in detail.
+Episodes typically involve Eliza befriending an animal and subsequently finding herself in peril.

 Originally pitched by Klasky Csupo as an adult animated sitcom for Fox, the series was then retooled as a family-friendly animated series for Nickelodeon and premiered on September 1, 1998, as the eleventh Nicktoon and the third overall produced by the studio following Rugrats and Aaahh!!!
 Real Monsters.
-It ran for 5 seasons containing 91 episodes in total, with the series finale airing on June 11, 2004.
+It ran for 5 seasons containing 91 episodes in total, with the final episode airing on June 11, 2004.

 The series' fourth season premiere, "The Origin of Donnie", is a television special focusing on Donnie Thornberry's life before he was adopted by the family.
 A feature film, The Wild Thornberrys Movie, in which Eliza embarks on a quest to save a cheetah cub from poachers, was theatrically released on December 20, 2002.
 Rugrats Go Wild, a crossover feature film with Rugrats, was released in theaters on June 13, 2003.
 Spin-off media include DVD releases and three video games.

 Plot

-"This is me Eliza Thornberry, part of your average family.
-I got a dad, a mom and a sister.
-There is Donnie; we found him and Darwin, he found us.
+"This is me: Eliza Thornberry, part of your average family.
+I got a dad, a mom, and a sister.
+There is Donnie we found him!
+And Darwin ... he found us.
 Oh yeah, about our house.
 It moves, 'cause we travel all over the world.
 You see, my dad hosts this nature show, and my mom shoots it.
 Okay, so we're not that average.
-And between you and me, something amazing happened... and now I can talk to animals.
+And between you and me, something amazing happened ... and now I can talk to animals.
 It's really cool, but totally secret.
 And you know what?
 Life's never been the same."